awesomedotnetcore/LambdaSharpTool/Docs/ReadMe.md

 The λ# Core module can optionally be configured to send errors and warnings to [Rollbar](https://rollbar.com/).
 To enable this functionality, the λ# Core module needs the _read_ and _write_ access tokens for the account, which can be found in the _Account Settings_ page.

-The λ# Core module expects the access tokens to be encrypted, which can easily be done with the [`dotnet lash encrypt`](../src/LambdaSharp.Tool/Docs/Tool-Encrypt.md) command.
+The λ# Core module expects the access tokens to be encrypted, which can easily be done with the [`lash encrypt`](../src/LambdaSharp.Tool/Docs/Tool-Encrypt.md) command.

 |Parameter|Description|Default|
 |---|---|---|